HadesVR/Basic-HMD-PCB/README.md

 You can download both required libraries using the Library manager from within the Arduino IDE.

 * Open "Firmware.ino" which is situated inside the Calibration folder inside the firmware folder with the arduino IDE.
+* Set up your IMU address and IMU type. if you're unsure of the address or type you can use the IMUIdentifier example sketch provided with the FastIMU library.
 * if your LED is Common cathode you'll need to uncomment `#define COMMON_CATHODE` for it to work, if it's Common anode you won't need to change anything.
+* Set up your IMU geometry if it's different than the default
+* If you're gonna calibrate the board for the first time I recommend calibrating it "flat", so leave `#define CALIBRATE_FLAT` uncommented.
+This means the bottom of the board must be flat and paralell against the ground when calibrating. if your board is mounted vertically to a headset you should comment this line.
 * Select "Arduino Leonardo" in the boards menu.
 * Plug in your HMD board and select the COM port your Arduino Pro Micro is in (might come up as Arduino Leonardo).
 * Click upload and wait for the upload to be done.
+* LED should light up White and stay blinking.
+This means there is no calibration data stored on the EEPROM.
-* Unplug the board and hold down the calibration button while plugging it back in, the LED should light up blue and then yellow if you configured it properly
+* Open the serial monitor and follow the steps to calibrate the accelerometer/gyro and magnetometer if you have one.
-* the yellow led is your prompt to wave the board in a figure 8 pattern away from any electronics to calibrate the magnetometer
-* Once done, the LED will turn purple, this is your prompt to put your board on a flat, level surface and hold it completely still until the gyroscope and accelerometer are done calibrating.
-* Once done, the values will be saved to EEPROM.
-If you need to recalibrate the board, simply restart it while holding down the Calibration button.
+* Once done, the LED will turn blue, this is your prompt to close the serial monitor as the IMU calibration has finished, the values will be saved to EEPROM.
+If you need to recalibrate the board, simply restart the board and open the serial monitor again.

-If your view is crooked or too drifty you might need to calibrate your magnetometer, accelerometer and gyroscope again, to do that simply hold down the calibration button with the board off and then plug it in.
-This will put it into calibration mode.
+If your view is crooked or too drifty you might need to calibrate your magnetometer, accelerometer and gyroscope again, to do that simply open the Serial monitor and follow the instructions!

 Once you have the firmware.ino sketch uploaded to the board and you've done all calibration procedures you can press the button to change the tracking color of the ball.
 I recomended you either use green blue or red.